Bajo sexto: Construction and tuning

 The bajo sexto is a member of the guitar family, and physically looks like a cross between a 12-string guitar and a cello because of its size.
 However, there are important differences: The body is usually a bit deeper; the neck is shorter, joining the body at the 12th fret (modern 12-string guitars usually join at the 14th fret); and (being a bass instrument) the strings are thicker.
 Older instruments tended to have a larger body; modern instruments are more guitar-like, and the body is typically not more than an inch or so deeper than the guitar.
 Modern instruments frequently have a cutaway in the upper bout of the body adjacent to the neck, allowing easier access to higher playing positions on the neck, for the left hand.

-Since the instrument is tuned an octave below the guitar, the body on some instruments is not large enough for the lowest E to resonate well, and many players remove the sixth course, playing on only 10 strings (five courses).
+Since the instrument is tuned an octave below the regular guitar, the body on some instruments is not large enough for the lowest E to resonate well (in fact the bajo sexto is acoustically imperfect, just like the double bass, viola, and acoustic bass guitar), and many players remove the sixth course, playing on only 10 strings (five courses).
 Luthiers eventually picked up on this practice and began leaving off the low E course during construction, producing instruments with only five courses — bajo quintos.
+A lot of instruments have pickups installed inside the soundhole so that the low notes can be amplified electronically by plugging into the amp.

-Bajo sextos are traditionally tuned in fourths, what a guitarist would call all fourths tuning.
+Bajo sextos are traditionally tuned in fourths, what a guitarist would call all fourths tuning (but it is a full octave down).
 The lower three courses are doubled at the higher octave (similar to the lower four courses on a 12-string guitar), and the upper three courses are doubled at the unison: